• Sign up for free email newsletter

 About The Swellesley Report (Wellesley, Mass.)

 We strive to provide a central source of news (through original reporting and links to other news reports) and information about Wellesley, Mass., for residents, those who work here and visitors.
-While our focus is on Wellesley, we also venture beyond town borders to cover restaurants that might be of interest to you, as well as cultural events such as the Boston Calling musical festival, plays in Boston, and nearby vacation getaways.
+While our focus is on Wellesley, we also venture beyond town borders to cover restaurants that might be of interest to you, as well as cultural events such as the Boston Calling music festival, theater in Boston, and nearby vacation getaways.

 We welcome your story ideas, photos and pitches, though keep in mind that just because something is in the form of a press release doesn’t make it news…